teamapp-ai/teamapp-ai.github.io/pricing.md

 ##### unlimited users per team | easy for one or multiple teams/sites/time-zones/brands

-plus a free management app for unlimited team leaders, managers and executives
+plus a free management app for unlimited team leaders, managers, executives and head office teams